ALIAneS NINTENDO ENTERTAINMENT SYSTEM EMULATOR

 I started the project right before my first year of university.
 One of my courses in first year was to be a C++ programming course, so I chose C++ for this project to get my feet wet before classes started.

 Although the emulator core was written entirely from scratch, I chose to use the SDL (Simple DirectMedia Layer) library to provide a cross-platform window management and input capture solution.

 What I Learned

 This project was an extremely valuable learning experience.
 Emulators had always felt like magic to me and I never thought I would be able to write one.
 However, I learned that like many other engineering problems, challenges can be overcome by breaking things down into smaller, more manageable problems.

 I learned a significant amount about the technical details of emulation, the NES, and the 6502 CPU – too much to list here.
-See my blog post entitled How to Write an Emulator for the Nintendo Entertainment System, releasing in March 2019.
+I always planned to write a blog post about the technical details, but as of yet, haven’t gotten around to it.

 ALIAneS In Action

 ALIAneS can be cloned from my Github.
-It currently builds on Ubuntu – some modification to the makefile will probably be required to build on macOS and Windows.
+It currently builds on Ubuntu – some modification to the makefile might be required to build on macOS and Windows.

 git clone https://github.com/Aliasmk/ALIAneS-Emulator.git